PyCQA/bandit/doc/source/config.rst

 Bandit Settings
 ---------------

-Projects may include an INI file named `.bandit` that specifies command line arguments that should be supplied for that project.
+Projects may include an INI file named `.bandit`, which specifies command line arguments that should be supplied for that project.
+In addition or alternatively, you can use a YAML or TOML file, which however needs to be explicitly specified using the `-c` option.
 The currently supported arguments are:

+``targets``
- - targets: comma separated list of target dirs/files to run bandit on
- - exclude: comma separated list of excluded paths
- - skips: comma separated list of tests to skip
+  comma separated list of target dirs/files to run bandit on ``exclude`` comma separated list of excluded paths -- *INI only* ``exclude_dirs`` comma separated list of excluded paths (directories or files) -- *YAML and TOML only* ``skips`` comma separated list of tests to skip
+``tests``
- - tests: comma separated list of tests to run
+  comma separated list of tests to run

 To use this, put an INI file named `.bandit` in your project's directory.
 Command line arguments must be in `[bandit]` section.